2025 Agenda

 PANEL DISCUSSION:

-How is AI transforming cancer care in Ireland and worldwide?
+How is AI transforming cancer care on the island of Ireland and worldwide?

-• How ireland is actively working to implement AI-powered tools to transform oncology
+• How are we working to implement AI-powered tools to transform oncology?

 • Embracing the power of digital twins in cancer research and care